“Our doubts are traitors, and make us lose the good

 Failures are indeed impossible not to happen.
 But even if one fails in several attempts to succeed he should decide not to stop trying.
 There’s a long list of famous personalities (like Albert Einstein, Abraham Lincoln, J.K.
 Rowling, Bill Gates, Walt Disney and Henry Ford) who had their share of failures but never gave up.

-Thalk emphasizes that self-doubt destroys the heart, mind, body and soul.
+“Self-doubt destroys the heart, mind, body and soul.
 It is one of the major obstacles to living the life that people truly deserve.
-This unhealthy food for the soul drags down a person’s spirit, crushes his ambitions, and prevents him from achieving all that he can.7
+This unhealthy food for the soul drags down a person’s spirit, crushes his ambitions, and prevents him from achieving all that he can (Thalk, 2013).

 There’s no immorality committed when one doubts himself.
 Why should it be then considered a sin?